Anjinhyoung/Anjinhyoung/README.md

 - Education: Department of Advertising at Hallym University(2017.
 03. 02 ~ 2018.
 02. 01)
 - Education2: Medical IT at Eulji University(2021.
 03. 02 ~)
 - Interest: Metaverse, Data Analysis, Machine Learning
-- TMI: After I went to the military, I took the college entrance exam from liberal arts to natural sciences
-- TMI2: The reason why I changed from liberal arts to natural sciences was because I was interested in 'Computer'
 - Metaverse Academy 3rd class trainee

 </br>

 ## 📖 Certificate

 - 정보처리기사 : 2024년 1회 필기, 실기 합격

 </br>